2912. Krés

 Phonetic Spelling: (krace)

-Meaning: a Cretan, an inhabitant of Crete.
+1. a Cretan, i.e. inhabitant of Crete

 Strong's Exhaustive Concordance